AWCXV/MUFusion/README.md

 For calculating the image quality assessments, pleaser refer to this [repository](https://github.com/Linfeng-Tang/SeAFusion/tree/main/Evaluation).

 ## To train
-Put the training patches in the "IV_patches" directory and run the following prompt:
+Put the training patches in the "XX_Patches" directory and run the following prompt:
 ```
 python train.py
 ```